 “Chris had seen the apartment and liked it, and the landlord had approved him,” Mendez told Patch.
 “The housing voucher had already been issued by HOC, and he was going to get his key and sign his lease.”

-Page was a part of Bethesda Cares’ initiative to place homeless men and women into permanent housing as a part of the 100,000 Homes Campaign, a nationwide effort aimed to house 100,000 of the most vulnerable homeless individuals by July of 2013.
+Page was a part of Bethesda Cares’ as a part of the 100,000 Homes Campaign, a nationwide effort aimed to house 100,000 of the most vulnerable homeless individuals by July of 2013.
 The campaign tasks communities with creating a by-name registry of homeless individuals in order to help service providers match them with resources and assist them into permanent housing.